AngleProtocol/merkl-docs/merkl-mechanisms/architecture-and-technical-overview/README.md

 * **Configuration Validation**: Ensures the campaign configuration is correct.&#x20;
 * **Fetches Forwarders**: Retrieves all forwarders applicable to the campaign (see [Merkl Forwarders](./#merkl-forwarders) for more information on forwarders).
 * **Rewards Check**: Checks the amount of rewards already distributed for the campaign and the last distribution time.
-* **Data Retrieval**: Fetches on-chain data from RPC nodes, subgraphs, or other solutions to measure user activity and reward users based on these metrics.
+* **Data Retrieval**: Fetches onchain data from RPC nodes, subgraphs, or other solutions to measure user activity and reward users based on these metrics.
 * **Sanity Checks:** Runs several sanity checks to avoid disputes.
 If an issue is detected, the script will retry to compute the rewards up to three times.
 If the issue persists, the new rewards for the campaign will be omitted in the reward file to avoid blocking the entire system for a single campaign.
 These rewards will be recomputed at a later time.
 * **Partial Reward File**: Creates a partial reward file for that campaign.

 3. **Aggregation and Computation**: Aggregates all partial reward files into one and computes a new merkle root.
-4. **Pushing Merkle Root**: Pushes the new merkle root on-chain.
+4. **Pushing Merkle Root**: Pushes the new merkle root onchain.

 #### Merkl Forwarders